 What Are Biosimilars?

 Biosimilars are drugs that are very similar to an already-approved biologic drug.
-Biologics are drugs made from living cells.
-These cells can come from parts of the blood, proteins, viruses, or tissue.
-This process turns the cells into drugs that can prevent, treat, and cure disease.1
+Biologics are drugs typically made from living cells.
+These cells can come from parts of animal blood or tissue, bacteria, and yeast.
+This process turns the substances made by cells into drugs that can prevent, treat, and cure disease.1

 When comparing biosimilars to their reference biologic, biosimilars:1

-• Are made with the same kinds of natural sources
+- Are made from the same kinds of sources

 Biosimilars are evaluated for safety, quality, and effectiveness before they receive approval.
-The US Food and Drug Administration (FDA) only approves biosimilars that have no major differences from the approved reference drug.1
+The US Food and Drug Administration (FDA) only approves biosimilars that have no clinically meaningful differences from the approved reference drug.1

-The FDA-approved biosimilars for breast cancer are all biosimilars to Herceptin® (trastuzumab).1-3
+The FDA-approved biosimilars for certain forms of breast cancer are all biosimilars to Herceptin® (trastuzumab).1-3

 How do trastuzumab biosimilars work?